Last updated on April 20th, 2020 at 03:59 pm

 No doubt, there are quite some favorable brands like; Janome, brother, singer, and Juki.

-This buying guide will ensure you get it right from the first time even if you are buying it as a gift for someone special to you.
+This buying guide will ensure you get it right from the first time.

-You will find below a summary of the best entry-level sewing machine for 2019, my detail review, buying guide and recommendations.
+You will find below a summary of the best entry-level sewing machine for 2020, my detailed review, buying guide and recommendations.

 Product/ Features Built-in-Stitches Automatic Threader No. of Stitches/Min My Recommedation Details Brother CS6000i Sewing Machine 60 Yes 850 Perfect Start For Beginners Check Price Singer 7258 Sewing Machine 100 Yes 750 Beginner to Intermediate Quilters (Editors Choice) Check Price Brother LS2125i Sewing Machine 10 No 900 Easy to Use, Cheap Everyday Sewing Machine Check Price Singer 4411 sewing machine 11 No 1100 Heavy duty option for Beginners Check Price Janome Magnolia 7318 18 Yes 840 Excellent Start for Entry Level Check Price Brother XL2600I Sewing Machine 25 Yes 800 Best for Sewing Class Check Price Brother CS5055PRW 50 No 850 Most Computerized for Beginners Check Price Janome 2212 Sewing Machine 12 No 860 Semi Mechanical option Check Price

 Before my review, here is what you should consider if you really want to get the best beginner sewing machine.